mascaldotfr/CoRT/README.md

 page, and anonymous setup collection (see the `collect` directory) which by default only works for https://mascaldotfr.github.io and can be completely skipped.

+There is also a [wiki](https://github.com/mascaldotfr/CoRT/wiki) containing extra infos about using and deploying CoRT.

 ## Known issues